dataesr/scanr-ui-local/doc_network/bso.md

 ## 2.4 Network creation

-The network creation process involves several key steps: transforming Elasticsearch results into a graph using Graphology, filtering the network to focus on the most interesting nodes, applying spatialization algorithms for visualization, and detecting communities within the network.
+The network creation process involves several key steps: transforming Elasticsearch results into a graph, filtering the network to focus on the most interesting nodes, applying spatialization algorithms for visualization, and detecting communities within the network.
 Below, we detail each of these steps.

 The network creation process begins with the results obtained from Elasticsearch, utilizing the open-source JavaScript library Graphology [https://github.com/graphology/graphology](https://github.com/graphology/graphology) to construct and manipulate the network.
-Each link result from Elasticsearch is transformed into nodes and edges, with the edge strength corresponding to the interaction intensity derived from the Elasticsearch aggregations.
+Each link result from Elasticsearch is transformed into nodes and edges, with edge strength corresponding to the number of aggregated documents.

 To ensure that the network remains manageable and focuses on the most interesting nodes, we employ a strategy that prioritizes the best-connected nodes rather than the largest nodes.
 By default, the maximum number of nodes is set to 300.
 This threshold helps in maintaining the computational efficiency and interpretability of the network.

 In graph theory, a component refers to a subgraph in which any two nodes are connected to each other by paths, and which is connected to no additional nodes in the larger graph.
 Using Graphology, we filter the network components by iteratively removing the smallest components until the number of nodes falls below the threshold or only one component remains.
 This largest component is then subjected to further filtering if it still exceeds the node threshold.
 In this second filtering step, we utilize the betweenness centrality metric to retain the best-connected nodes.
 Betweenness centrality measures the extent to which a node lies on the shortest path between other nodes, thereby identifying nodes that act as bridges within the network.

 Once the filtering process is complete, we apply a spatialization algorithm to position the nodes in a 2D space.
 For this purpose, we use the ForceAtlas2 algorithm, which is designed to produce aesthetically pleasing and informative layouts by simulating a physical system where nodes repel each other and edges act as springs pulling connected nodes together.
 This results in a clear and intuitive visual representation of the network [@10.1371/journal.pone.0098679].
-Thanks to Graphology the settings of the ForceAtlas2 algorithm are automatically infered from our network order (number of nodes) as below:
+Thanks to Graphology, the settings of the ForceAtlas2 algorithm are automatically infered from our network order (number of nodes) as below:
 ```
 barnesHutOptimize: order > 2000,
 strongGravityMode: true,